unternet-co/web-applets/README.md

 }
 ```

-To use this applet, you need to load it in your host web app using the SDK.
+To use this applet, we need to load it in our host web app using the SDK.
 Assuming the applet lives in our public directory, here's what that might look like:

 ```js
 const applet = await applets.load('/helloworld.applet');